aerospike/act/README.md

 SSD for yourself.

 We have found performance – especially latency – of SSDs to be highly dependent on the write load the SSD is subjected to.
-Over the first few hours, performance can still be excellent, but past the 4- to 10-hour mark (depending on the drive), performance can suffer.
+Over the first few hours of a test, performance can be excellent, but past the 4- to 10-hour mark (depending on the drive), performance can suffer.

 The ACT tool allows you to test an SSD device(s) for yourself.